 In the event that J.P.
-Morgan Securities LLC and BofA Securities, Inc. release, in full or in part, any officer, director or other stockholder of the Company who beneficially owns (as such term is defined in Rule 13d-3 under the Exchange Act) at least one percent (1%) of the outstanding shares of Common Stock (a "Triggering Stockholder") from the restrictions of any lock-up agreement similar to this Letter Agreement signed by such Triggering Stockholder for the benefit of any Underwriter in connection with the Public Offering (a "Triggering Release"), then the undersigned shall be automatically released from this Letter Agreement to the same extent, with respect to the same percentage of Company securities of the undersigned as the percentage of Company securities of the undersigned as the percentage of Company securities held by the Triggering Stockholder) at the time of the request of the Triggering Release.
+Morgan Securities LLC and BofA Securities, Inc. release, in full or in part, any officer, director or other stockholder of the Company who beneficially owns (as such term is defined in Rule 13d-3 under the Exchange Act) at least one percent (1%) of the outstanding shares of Common Stock (a "Triggering Stockholder") from the restrictions of any lock-up agreement similar to this Letter Agreement signed by such Triggering Stockholder for the benefit of any Underwriter in connection with the Public Offering (a "Triggering Release"), then the undersigned shall be automatically released from this Letter Agreement to the same extent, with respect to the same percentage of Company securities of the undersigned as the percentage of Company securities being released in the Triggering Release represent with respect to the Company securities held by the Triggering Stockholder) at the time of the request of the Triggering Release.
 In the event of a Triggering Release, the Company shall use its reasonable best efforts to notify the undersigned within two (2) business days of the occurrence of such Triggering Release.
-Notwithstanding the foregoing, the provisions of this paragraph will not apply (i) if the release or waiver is effected solely to permit a transfer not involving a disposition for value, (ii) in the case of any primary and/or secondary underwritten public offering of shares of Common Stock, provided that such waiver or release shall only apply with respect to the undersigned's participation in such offering, (iii) if the release or waiver is granted to any individual party by J.P.
-Morgan Securities LLC and BofA Securities, Inc. in an amount, individually or in the aggregate with other releases and waivers to other individuals (excluding any such release pusuant to clauses (i), (ii) or (iv) of this paragraph), less than or equal to 1.0% of the total number of outstanding Shares, or (iv) if the release or waiver is granted to an individual due to circumstances of an emergency or hardship as determined by the J.P.
-Morgan S or personal representatives of the undersigned.
-This Letter Agreement may be delivered via facsimile, electronic mail (including pdf or any electronic signature complying with the U.S. federal ESIGN Act of 2000, e.g., www.docusign.com or www.echosign.com) or other transmission method and any counterpart so delivered shall be deemed to have been duly and validly delivered and be valid and effective for all purposes.
+Notwithstanding the foregoing, the provisions of this paragraph will not apply (i) if the release or waiver is effected solely to permit a transfer not involving a disposition for value, (ii) in the case of any primary and/or secondary underwritten public offering of shares of Common Stock, provide that such waiver or release shall only apply with respect to the undersigned's participation in such offering, (iii) if the release or waiver is granted to any individual party by J.P.
+Morgan Securities, LLC and BofA Securities, Inc. in their sole judgment.